 On April 30, or a day or two either side, you may like to honour your loved ones who have died, by lighting a candle and placing a stone for each of them around the flame.
 (Or you could write each name on a piece of card.)

-This is a special time to celebrate with your family.
-At an earlier Samhain/Halloween I asked my granddaughter (7) to gather dying things from the garden, and she came back with pieces of dead wood, leaves, twigs, and stems in various states of decay.
+Our family gathered a few days early to celebrate Samhain/Halloween.
+I asked my granddaughter (7) to gather dying things from the garden, and you’ll see them in the header photo above: pieces of dead wood, leaves, twigs and stems in various states of decay.

-I brought fallen pōhutukawa leaves.
-I am fascinated by the way they turn red in this season, a red that reminds me of the summer glory of the pōhutukawa’s flowering.
+I brought fallen pohutukawa leaves.
+I love the way they turn red in this season, and how that red reminds me of the summer glory of the pohutukawa’s flowering.
 Remembrance, again.

-I also brought rosemary to sprinkle around on the black cloth of the altar, because Shakespeare’s evocative words —‘There’s rosemary, for remembrance’— are always with me when I see this herb.
+I also brought rosemary to sprinkle around on the black cloth, because Shakespeare’s evocative words—‘There’s rosemary, for remembrance’—are always with me when I see this herb.
 (The words are spoken by grief-stricken Ophelia in ‘Hamlet’.)

 In the centre, I lit a beeswax candle.
-It contained the memory of departed summer bees, and its scent filled the room.
+It contains the memory of summer flowering, and its scent filled the room.

-I find it profound to open up sacred space for grief and sorrow.
-Children and adults alike can name our losses, whether of pets, relatives, friends, or famous people who have inspired us and to know that death and grieving are part of life.
+I love the festival of Samhain because of the way it makes space for our grief and our remembering.
+Children and adults alike can name our losses, whether of pets, relatives, friends or famous people who have inspired us, and to know that death and grieving are part of life.

 Bringing simple rituals into family life is so satisfying.
 Maybe you have found this too?
-I would be interested in hearing about your ceremonies.
+I would love to hear about your ceremonies.